sergeysychov/behaviour_inject/README.md

 ```csharp
 new Context("my_context");
 ```
-Then you should specify InjectorBehaviour to use this context by setting сorresponding name in inspector.
+Then you should specify Injector to use this context by setting сorresponding name in inspector.
 If no argument is passed context will be named "default".

 You can not have multiple contexts with the same name at once.